Fierce debate over Philippine contraception bill

 "I used to believe in the Church's teachings about having lots of children," she says.

-"But now I really think we should have family planning."'Happily out of step'
+"But now I really think we should have family planning."

 In theory, it is easy to get contraception in the Philippines.
 You can buy the female pill over the counter at any pharmacy and virtually every corner shop sells condoms.